The Construction Industry and Asbestos Exposure

 There are multiple industries at risk for dangerous exposure to a carcinogenic (i.e., cancer-causing) mineral known as asbestos, and the construction industry is one of them.
 The ore was used mostly in many building projects since the early 1900s (before it was classified as dangerous).
 This was because of how resilient asbestos was against the elements.
 Especially fire and electrical heat.

-Workers are likely to encounter the toxin include a variety of building materials like coatings, friction products, gaskets, heat resistant fabrics, and packaging.
+Workers are likely to encounter the toxin in a variety of building materials like coatings, friction products, gaskets, heat-resistant fabrics, and packaging.
+When asbestos is inhaled or taken home on clothing from work, workers and their families run the risk of contracting mesothelioma, the deadly disease with a high mortality rate.

 Construction workers must be wary of encountering harmful substances in their line of work especially those in jobs pre-1982.
 This is largely because asbestos is most dangerous when it’s friable or in a crumbled, powdery state that generally occurs during construction, renovation, and demolition projects.
 When it’s in this form, the toxic, spindly fibers are expelled into the air and more easily swallowed by employees or residents nearby.